Leptospirosis is one of the most common causes of abortion in cows in Ireland. It also can result in infertility and milk drop in cows.

 - Weak calves – infection in late pregnancy can result in the birth of weak calves that die within a few hours of birth.

 Leptospirosis is difficult to eradicate as some cows can become carriers.
 These cows shed the bacteria in their urine and are a source of infection for the rest of the herd.
-Leptospires can also survive for up to six weeks in wet soil and stagnant water or slow moving streams.
+Leptospirosis can also survive for up to six weeks in wet soil and stagnant water or slow moving streams.
 Therefore the only practical way of preventing Leptospirosis is to vaccinate.
-Leptavoid H, the vaccine produced by MSD Animal Health carries a number of unique benefits as follows:
+Bovilis Leptavoid-H, the vaccine produced by MSD Animal Health carries a number of unique benefits as follows:

-- Leptavoid-H is the only vaccine licensed to protect against both strains of Leptospira hardjo.
+- Bovilis Leptavoid-H is the only vaccine licensed to protect against both strains of Leptospira hardjo.

-- Leptavoid-H can be used on the same day as Bovilis BVD
+- Bovilis Leptavoid-H can be used on the same day as Bovilis BVD

-- Leptavoid-H is the only vaccine that is licensed to improve conception rates
+- Bovilis Leptavoid-H is the only vaccine that is licensed to improve conception rates

-Vaccination with Leptavoid H is proven to increase conception rates where leptospirosis is diagnosed as a cause of infertility.
-In split herd trials, cows vaccinated with Leptavoid H had a 20% higher conception rate than cows in unvaccinated herds.
-The first service conception rate in the unvaccinated group was 31% and in the group vaccinated with Leptavoid it was 51%.
+Vaccination with Bovilis Leptavoid-H is proven to increase conception rates where leptospirosis is diagnosed as a cause of infertility.
+In split herd trials, cows vaccinated with Bovilis Leptavoid-H had a 20% higher conception rate than cows in unvaccinated herds.
+The first service conception rate in the unvaccinated group was 31% and in the group vaccinated with Bovilis Leptavoid-H it was 51%.
 The cows were examined for BVD and IBR and trace element deficiencies and leptospirosis was found to be the sole cause of infertility.

 % increase in conception rate